 To deal with space limitations and to better organize the collection, the L&A has begun to relocate its collections to consolidate like-materials.
 As an example, the technical manual collection has been relocated from four locations and consolidated into a single space, currently being inventoried, preserved, and cataloged.
 Also, the L&A’s blueprint and drawings collection was moved from four locations to the Archival Collection Room, the area next planned for renovation.

 Through reorganizing and renovating the collection storage areas, the Museum will be able to improve efficiency in preservation, security, and accessibility.
-In 2013, the L&A began a fundraising campaign to raise $130,000 to renovate the Archival Collection Room.
+In 2013, the L&A began a fundraising campaign to renovate the Archival Collection Room.
 The project includes the installation of compact shelving and construction of surrounding walls.
-To date, $26,000 has been raised.
-Renovation activity is currently staged in steps, utilizing available funding.
+To date, $154,000 has been raised.
+Renovation activity is currently staged in steps, utilizing available funding, and currently the walls surrounding the area have been constructed.